bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 `keywords` will contain the text entered into the keyword search text box.

-`keywordsChanged` is a boolean value indicating if the keyword has changed since the last search request
+`keywordsChanged` is a boolean value indicating if the keyword has changed since the last search request.

-`subset` contains the subset value, or null if no subsets are available
+`subset` contains the subset value, or null if no subsets are available.

 `filters` contains a key-value pair of your API filters.
 It's best to ensure the filter object ID's and return values map directly to your API query parameters for ease of use.
 More details about that are below in the `Filter Definitions` section.